 Korean artists who will serve in the army soon

-The fans' hearts aches in this period, although for many it doesn't seem like a big deal, but the removal of certain members of a group to mandatory military service can cause the band to lose its strength over time.
+The hearts of fans ache during this period, although for many it may not seem like a big deal, the departure for mandatory military service of certain members of a group can cause the band to lose its strength over time.

-Oh and it's important to point out that in South Korea a person's age is counted in a different way.
-When the person is born, they are 1 year old, as the time of gestation is taken into account, and then the age counts normally.
-So they take into account the age there.
-Some K-pop singers are already a few steps away from enlisting.
-Let's see what they are.
+Oh, and it is important to emphasize that in South Korea, a person’s age is counted differently.
+When a person is born, they are considered 1 year old, as the gestation time is taken into account, and then the age is counted normally.
+So they take into account the age from there.
+Some k-pop singers are already a few steps away from enlisting.
+Let’s see who they are.

 1 – Jin (BTS)

-Jin or Kim Seok-jin (김석진) born on December 4, 1992, he is the oldest in the group.
-So taking into account the age in Korean in December he turns 30, which is the limit that the government has set for artists at the height of success to enlist.
+Jin or Kim Seok-jin (김석진) was born on December 4, 1992; he is the oldest in the group.
+So considering the Korean age, he turns 30 in December, which is the limit set by the government for artists at the peak of their success to enlist.
 Jin is a tenor and plays guitar.
 He has been in the band since the beginning in 2013.

 2 – Wonho (Monsta X)

-Wonho or Lee Ho-seok (이호석) is already 29 years old (Korean age) and is a former member of Starship Entertainment's band Monsta X, he joined the band in May 2015.
-He stayed in the group until the launch of his career solo in April 2020.
-He stands out for having a very beautiful face, so he is also dedicated to the modeling career since 2018 for big brands.
+Wonho or Lee Ho-seok (이호석) is already 29 years old (Korean age) and is a former member of the band Monsta X from Starship Entertainment; he joined the band in May 2015.
+He stayed in the group until the launch of his solo career in April 2020.
+He stands out for having a very beautiful face, which is why he has also dedicated himself to a modeling career since 2018 for major brands.

 3 – Jay B (GOT 7)

-Jay B or Lim Jae-beom (임재범) turns 29 Korean years old in January 2022.
+Jay B or Lim Jae-beom (임재범) will complete his 29 Korean years in January 2022.
 His career began in 2012, but he became known for joining the group Got 7 formed in 2014.
-In addition to singing, r Jay B is also an actor, having participated in 3 dramas and various variety shows.
+In addition to singing, Jay B is also an actor, with appearances in 3 dramas and several variety shows.

 4 – Vernon (Seventeen)

-Hansol Vernon Chwe (한솔 버논최) is 24 Korean years old.
-He is a rapper, singer, songwriter and dancer for the group Seventeen.
-Vernon was born in NY, United States, but at age 5 he moved to South Korea, so he has dual nationality and when a person chooses South Korean nationality, he must enlist, otherwise he is treated as an immigrant.
+Hansol Vernon Chwe (한솔 버논 최) is 24 Korean years old.
+He is a rapper, singer, songwriter, and dancer in the group Seventeen.
+Vernon was born in NY, United States, but moved to South Korea at the age of 5, so he has dual nationality, and when a person chooses South Korean nationality, they must enlist; otherwise, they are treated as an immigrant.

 5 – Mino (Winner)

-Mino is the stage name of Song Min-ho (송민호) the rapper, singer and songwriter is 29 years old in Korean and has been a member of the group Winner since 2015.
-His career began in 2011 and he is still active today.
-The artist won the Discovery of the Year award in 2016.
+Mino is the stage name of Song Min-ho (송민호); the rapper, singer, and songwriter is 29 years old in Korean age and has been a member of the group Winner since 2015.
+His career began in 2011, and he is still active today.
+The artist won the discovery of the year award in 2016.

 6 – Suga (BTS)

-sucks his name is Min Yoon-gi (민윤기) turns 29 in March 2022.
-He has been in BTS since his debut in 2013, where he became better known, but 3 years earlier he was already part of a rap group.
+Suga is named Min Yoon-gi (민윤기) and turns 29 in March 2022.
+He has been in BTS since their debut in 2013, where he became more well-known, but 3 years prior, he was already part of a rap group.

 7 – Xiumin (EXO)

-Xiumin whose name is Kim Min-seok (김민석) he is 32 Korean years old and is already serving in the army.
-He started his career in 2012 when he joined the band EXO and stayed until 2019 when he had to leave for his military service.
+Xiumin, whose name is Kim Min-seok (김민석), is 32 Korean years old and is already serving in the army.
+He started his career in 2012 when he joined the band EXO and stayed until 2019 when he had to leave for military service.

 The group BTS is one of the most influential bands in South Korea.
-This group contributed a lot to the hallyu phenomenon and it's only growing and conquering more people all over the world and taking its cultural aspects.
-As most of the members are almost the same age, surely with the time of enlisting approaching people couldn't help but manifest in some way.
+This group has contributed a lot to the hallyu phenomenon and is only growing and winning more people around the world while bringing its cultural aspects.
+As most of the members are around the same age, with the time for enlistment approaching, people could not help but express themselves in some way.

-Despite several attempts to come to an agreement, the group BTS has still not been able to get exemption from mandatory military service, the only progress in fact was that the deadline set has increased.
+Despite several attempts to reach an agreement, the group BTS has not yet achieved exemption from mandatory military service; the only progress, in fact, was that the established deadline was extended.
 They would have until the age of 30 (Korean) to enlist instead of 28.
-It turned out that this measure extended to every South Korean artist.
-THE Korea Music Contents Association (MCON), an association dedicated to the development of the K-pop industry, has so far not agreed to the exemption of artists, but it is already an agenda to be evaluated.
+This measure ended up extending to all South Korean artists.
+The Korea Music Contents Association (MCON), an association focused on the development of the K-pop industry, has not yet agreed to the exemption for artists, but it is already a topic to be evaluated.

-What do you think of this law?
-Will they soon get an exemption or some kind of alternative service?
+What do you think about this law?
+Will they soon be able to achieve exemption or some type of alternative service?